Embrace Pumpkin Year-Round: A Nutritional Powerhouse Beyond Fall

-Now, let’s not be confused with the pumpkin hype including actual pumpkin in most products.
-Pumpkin scent or flavor is usually just a combination of spices and sugar – a lot of sugar.
-If you’ve tried pure canned pumpkin puree you know there’s nothing spiced or sweet about it.
-Adding pure pumpkin to sweet or savory dishes is such a smart move.
-By doing this you’re adding a good dose of vitamins A, C and E to support your immune system, fiber to keep you fuller longer, and potassium for heart health.
+It’s important not to confuse the pumpkin hype with real pumpkin.
+The “pumpkin” in many products is often just a mix of spices, artificial flavors and plenty of sugar.
+If you’ve ever tried pure canned pumpkin puree, you know it’s neither sweet nor spiced.
+Adding pure pumpkin to sweet or savory dishes is a smart way to pack in nutrients like vitamins A, C, and E to boost your immune system, fiber to keep you full, and potassium for heart health.

 Cheers,